rvats20/streamlit-Dashboard/README.md

 # Streamlit Dashboard

 Welcome to the Streamlit Dashboard repository!
-This project is designed to provide a simple streamlit dashboard.
+This project is designed to provide a simple streamlit dashboard building and displaying the data in real time..

 ## Table of Contents